 Do you have a lot of cons?
 Go through them one by one to see if they can be eliminated.
 For example, if your con is that your kids will not be around children their age, then think of signing them up for a sport or join a homeschool group that meets regularly.

 Fill out number 1 on the guided checklist below.
-Its at the end of this post!
+It’s at the end of this post!

-Research Your Laws
+How To Start Homeschooling Step #2: Research Your Laws

-Every country as well as state/ province have their own laws for homeschooling.
+Every country as well as state/ province have its own laws for homeschooling.
 For example, if you lived in Germany homeschooling would be illegal.
 If you live in the US, then simply go to this Homeschool Legal Defence website that has all the laws categorized by state.

 Are you a fellow Canadian?
 Don’t sweat it, I’ve got you covered as well.
 Head on over to Homeschool Laws and Regulations.